Turning products into ecosystem regeneration.

 Our Technology

-BioPuff® is an insulation designed to keep you warm whilst regenerating some of our most precious ecosystems.
+BioPuff® Wadding is an insulation designed to keep you warm whilst regenerating some of our most precious ecosystems.
 This next-generation insulation, which reduces reliance on feather and synthetic fillers, is created by extracting fibres from plants that aid in wetland regeneration.

-BioPuff® is
+BioPuff® Features

 Lightweight